techtile-by-dramco/demo-experiment/README.md

 ```

 Once you've made changes (step 1), it is important to push these changes to the clients.
 This is also a two-step process:
-1. Push the modifications to your git repository
+1. Push the modifications to your git repository using your preferred method
 2. Run ```python update-experiment.py```

 #### Usage options